Saira Khan

 Picture

-In my spare time, I compete in a pool league, I ride my motorcycle, and I write poetry.
-I occasionally paint.
+In my spare time, I compete in two pool leagues and I ride my motorcycle.

 Picture